 Of course you do get what you paid for.
-So if you want to get the most out of your keyword research and have the edge over your competitors then Ahrefs gives you the chance to look into what backlinks your competitors have.
+So if you want to get the most out of your keyword research and have the edge over your competitors then Ahrefs (my top recommendation) gives you the chance to look deep into your competitor’s indexed web pages.

 This is a really great thing to have because you can see where exactly your competitors are being mentioned and then you can do the same!

 Gone are the days when you could put as many keywords into a new blog post as much as you could fit and it would rank well in Google.
 Most of the time it wouldn’t even make sense.
 This is known as keyword stuffing.